eyalFischel/SmartSaver/CONTRIBUTING.md

 - What actually happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

+## Code of Conduct

+This project and everyone participating in it is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to [maintainer's email].

+## How Can I Contribute?

+## Style Guidelines

+To maintain consistency and readability in the codebase, please adhere to the following style guidelines:

+- **Python Front End**:
+  - Follow PEP 8 guidelines.
+  - Use meaningful variable and function names.
+  - Write docstrings for functions and modules.
+- **React Back End**:
+  - Follow the Airbnb JavaScript Style Guide.
+  - Use functional components where possible.
+  - Use meaningful component and variable names.
+  -

+## License

+By contributing to this project, you agree that your contributions will be licensed under the [MIT License](LICENSE.md).